 Dan has experienced his own psychological and emotional pains for the majority of his life and was fortunate enough to have met and studied under an ordained Tibetan Buddhist monk who taught him a style of Meditation that changed his life.
 “Meditation has dramatically improved my life and made me a happy person.
 It can do the same for you and help you to address many of the pains that prevent us from living life to its fullest.”
 Read Dan Globus’ full story here.

 Research has shown that practicing meditation on a regular basis can make you happy (or at least much happier than you may be at present).
-Meditation have been proven to be one of the most effective and natural ways to control anxiety.
+Meditation has been proven to be one of the most effective and natural ways to control anxiety.
 Meditation has been proven to be one of the most effective ways to reduce stress.
 A very interesting thing happens when you first start to meditate.
 After your first meditation class, you will certainly have a smile on your face at the end of the session and feel that you enjoyed the experience.
-Unfortunately, this positive feeling will be somewhat short lived.
+Unfortunately, this positive feeling will be somewhat short-lived.

 So how do we maintain this feeling of happiness?
 We make a commitment to regular practice at home and visiting TCC as your time will allow.
 Within as short a time period as a few weeks, you will find people reacting to you in a different manner.
 Don’t be surprised when complete strangers start to engage in conversations with you.
 Others will notice the very positive differences in you even though you may not notice these at first.